Invesco ETFs

 The Shares of the Fund are not deposits, interests in or obligations of any Deutsche Bank AG, Deutsche Bank AG London Branch, Deutsche Bank Securities Inc. or any of their respective subsidiaries or affiliates or any other bank (collectively, the "DB Parties") and are not guaranteed by the DB Parties.

 DBIQ Optimum Yield Diversified Commodity Index Excess ReturnTM and DBIQ Optimum Yield Diversified Commodity Index Total ReturnTM (the ""Indices"") are products of Deutsche Bank AG and/or its affiliates.
 Information regarding these Indices is reprinted with permission.
 Deutsche Bank® DBTM, DBIQ®, Optimum YieldTM, DBIQ Optimum Yield Diversified Commodity Index Excess ReturnTM and DBIQ Optimum Yield Diversified Commodity Index Total ReturnTM are trademarks of Deutsche Bank AG.
-The Indices and trademarks have been licensed for use for certain purposes by Invesco Capital Management LLC, an affiliate of Invesco Distributors, Inc. The Fund is not sponsored, endorsed, sold or promoted by DB Parties or their third party licensors and none of such parties makes any representation, express or implied, regarding the advisability of investing in the Fund, nor do such parties have any liability for errors, omissions, or interruptions in the Indices.
+The indexes and trademarks have been licensed for use for certain purposes by Invesco Capital Management LLC, an affiliate of Invesco Distributors, Inc. The Fund is not sponsored, endorsed, sold or promoted by DB Parties or their third-party licensors and none of such parties makes any representation, express or implied, regarding the advisability of investing in the Fund, nor do such parties have any liability for errors, omissions, or interruptions in the Indices.
 The Indices are calculated and administered by DB Parties without regards to the Fund.

 Invesco Capital Management LLC and Invesco Distributors, Inc. are not affiliated with Deutsche Bank Securities Inc.

 Beta is a measure of risk representing how a security is expected to respond to general market movements.
-Smart Beta represents an alternative and selection index based methodology that seeks to outperform a benchmark or reduce portfolio risk, or both.
+Smart Beta represents an alternative and selection index-based methodology that seeks to outperform a benchmark or reduce portfolio risk, or both.
 Smart beta funds may underperform cap-weighted benchmarks and increase portfolio risk.

-Invesco Distributors, Inc. 09/24 NA3879294
+Invesco Distributors, Inc. 10/24 NA 3972915

 Our commodity experts provide a monthly review of the commodity market and key drivers going forward.